Emergency Plumber Cost

 Cost of Repair

-In the event of a one-off blockage, you may be required to employ a drain cleaning expert to rod or jet your external drains, costing around £300 for materials and labour in an emergency call-out situation.
+In the event of a one-off blockage, you may be required to employ a drain cleaning expert to rod or jet your external drains, costing around £300 for materials and labour in an emergency call out situation.
 Most jetting and rodding services take around 2 hours to complete.

 If drain blockages are a persistent issue, it may be an indication that there is a more severe issue such as a collapsed pipe, in which case it is recommended that you have a CCTV survey of the pipework to determine the condition of the pipes, location of the offending blockage and whether damage is present.
 A CCTV survey will also help ascertain who is responsible for the cost of repair; whether it is yourself, a neighbouring property or your local water board.
-CCTV surveys usually cost around £250, though some companies may offer them as a free service providing you purchase an unclogging service from them.
+CCTV surveys usually cost around £250, though some companies may offer them as a free service provided you purchase an unclogging service from them.

 You may be able to claim on your insurance for the cost of the survey and required unblocking method, though you should check your policy details.